rynge/einsteintoolkit-docker/README.md

 # Building and using Einstein Toolkit Docker containers

+## Note for Open Science Grid

+This is a repo forked from https://github.com/eschnett/einsteintoolkit-docker , and modified for use as a Singularity image under the Open Science Grid OSGVO.

 ## Overview

 Docker makes it easy to set up a system configuration once, and then